Stocks tumble on new coronavirus variant fear

 Despite the sell-off, market participants noted the drop was likely exaggerated by the thin volume during the shortened post-Thanksgiving holiday session.

-The domestically focused Russell 2000 small-cap index (.RUT) tumbled more than 3%.
+The domestically focused Russell 2000 small-cap index (.RUT) fell 3.67%.
+Both the S&P 500 and small cap Russell index posted their biggest one-day percentage drops since Feb.
+25.

-The S&P 500 banks index (.SPXBK) plummeted as investors dialed back expectations of faster U.S. interest rate hikes.
+The S&P 500 banks index (.SPXBK) dropped 3.87% as investors dialed back expectations of faster U.S. interest rate hikes.
+Energy (.SPNY), this year's best performing sector, dropped 4% on the day, its biggest decline in more than eight months, as crude prices plunged $10 a barrel. read more

-Elevated U.S. inflation, coupled with strong economic data and the renomination of Jerome Powell as the Federal Reserve chair by U.S. President Joe Biden, had fueled expectations the central bank may have to hike interest rates earlier than it had been forecasting.
+Elevated U.S. inflation, coupled with strong economic data and the renomination of Jerome Powell as Federal Reserve chair by U.S. President Joe Biden, had fueled expectations the central bank might hike interest rates sooner than expected.

-The CBOE volatility index (.VIX), popularly known as Wall Street's fear gauge, hit its highest level since Sept.
-20.
+The CBOE volatility index (.VIX), popularly known as Wall Street's fear gauge, hit its highest level since early March.

-Stocks such as Netflix Inc (NFLX.O), Peloton Interactive (PTON.O) and Zoom Video Communications (ZM.O), known as "Stay-at-home" names all saw solid advances.
+Stocks such as Netflix Inc (NFLX.O), Peloton Interactive (PTON.O) and Zoom Video Communications (ZM.O), known as "stay-at-home" names, all scored solid advances.

+Declining issues outnumbered advancers on the NYSE by a 5.84-to-1 ratio; on Nasdaq, a 3.96-to-1 ratio favored decliners.

+The S&P 500 posted seven new 52-week highs and 23 new lows; the Nasdaq Composite recorded 18 new highs and 334 new lows.

 Register now for FREE unlimited access to reuters.com